How to drink tea like a pro.

 The more times you re-brew your tea, the more the leaves unfurl and the larger they become.
 They’ll continue unfurling with each subsequent brew to unlock more of the tea’s natural oils.

 Lapsang Souchong is a unique tea in that you either like it or you don’t.
 You either think it smells and tastes delicious like a comforting campfire, or you think it smells like a burned tire (that’s an actual quote from one of my friends at a tea tasting party).
-If you’re brave, you can try a sample in the Tea Tour.

 The best part about tea tasting is that you’re never wrong.
 Each person tastes something different when they’re sipping.

 Now that you have these tools on how to drink tea in your tea tool belt, pull a tea out of your cabinet or drawer and try sipping it with these tips in mind.
 Share anything new you learned in the comments below!